-Additional information about following treatment for rheumatoid arthritis Clarified that pre-operative imaging is for diagnostic purposes only: "Pre-operative evaluation for a planned surgery or procedure if the imaging provides diagnostic information that is not available on prior studies (provider should be referred to the health plan for nondiagnostic surgical planning studies)" AND • Removed CT or MRI requests are not approvable for the following total knee arthroplasty (TKA) procedures: Procedures utilizing computer-navigated or patientspecific or gender-specific instrumentation (Johnson, 2011) Bicompartmental arthroplasty (investigational at this time) (Dudhniwala, 2016) Note: Robot-assisted TKA (Makoplasty) (Banerjee, 2015; Nair, 2014) These surgical procedures are not considered a covered service and are not reimbursable based on lack of current scientific evidence for clinically important improvement, safety or efficacy; or based on scientific evidence of increased risk of serious complications.
-Included early complications of hip surgery to the post operative evaluation list May 2020 Expanded orthopedic signs listing and moved to the top • Added note: With a positive orthopedic sign, an initial x-ray is always preferred.
+Clarified that pre-operative imaging is for a planned surgery or procedure Removed CT or MRI requests are not approvable for the following total known arthroplasty (TKA) procedures: following total knee arthroplasty (TKA) procedures: Procedures utilizing computer-navigated or patient-specific or gender-specific instrumentation (Johnson, 2011) Bicompartmental arthroplasty (investigational at this time) (Dudhniwala, 2016) Note: Robot-assisted TKA (Makoplasty) (Banerjee, 2015; Nair, 2014) These surgical procedures are not considered a covered service and are not reimbursable based on lack of current scientific evidence for clinically important improvement, safety or efficacy; or based on scientific evidence of increased risk of serious complications.
+Included early complications of hip surgery to the post operative evaluation list May 2020 Expanded orthopedic signs listing and moved to the top , Added note: With a positive orthopedic sign, an initial x-ray is always preferred.
 However, it is not required to approve advanced imaging.
-Added labral tear/posterior impingement to approvable list Added flatfoot deformity • Expanded section about initial work-up of a mass • Added the National Comprehensive Care Network as a reference for imaging guidance Expanded the section on osteomyelitis • Added section on crystalline arthropathy • Revised the section on non or delayed union • Added a section on loose bodies and synovial chondromatosis Added a pediatric section Removed Makoplasty from not approvable list
+Added labral tear/posterior impingement to approvable list Added flatfoot deformity Expanded section about initial work-up of a mass Added the National Comprehensive Care Network as a reference for imaging guidenes. reference for imaging guidance Expanded the section on osteomyelitis Added section on crystalline arthropathy Revised the section on non or delayed union Added a section on loose bodies and synovial chondromatosis Added a pediatric section Removed Makoplasty from not approvable list Added a section about joint implants and hardware to the background section Updated references May 2019 Reformatting in parallel with the new LE MRI.
+Updated references Added indication: peripheral nerve entrapment Criteria for approval of existing indications specified within the parameters of the current evidence base